llsoftsec/llsoftsecbook/book.md

 overwriting [control data]{.index}, which are used to change the value of the program counter, such as return addresses and function pointers.
 Since these types of attacks are prominent, many mitigations have been designed with the goal of maintaining control-flow integrity.
-[Non-control data attacks]{.index}
-entry="non-control data attacks"}, also known as [data-only attacks]{.index}, can completely bypass these mitigations, since the data they modify is not the control data that these mitigations protect.
+[Non-control data attacks]{.index entry="non-control data attacks"}, also known as [data-only attacks]{.index}, can completely bypass these mitigations, since the data they modify is not the control data that these mitigations protect.